geganizharadzeatamido/clojure-wiki-for-amido/README.md

 # What?
 `Clojure` is a general-purpose, functional programming language, that runs on `JVM` (Java Virtual Machine).
 It is a `Lisp` dialect.
 So by learning `Clojure`, you automatically learn `Lisp`.
 It is a compiled language and the produced output is `Java` byte code.

-`Clojure` code can be compiled at run - time as well, which essentially is not just `Clojure` feature but `Lisp` in general.

 `Clojure` offers a `REPL` driven development, which enables the developer to interact with the running application without restarting / reloading it (i.e. change state or evaluate new functionality).

 # Why?